Enabling more efficient and cost-effective AI/ML systems with Collective Mind, virtualized MLOps, MLPerf, Collective Knowledge Playground and reproducible optimization tournaments: CM4MLOPs: portable and technology-agnostic automation recipes for MLOps, DevOps and ResearchOps

-While reproducing 150+ state-of-the-art research papers at AI, ML and systems conferences I have noticed that most researchers and engineers implement the same automation steps from scratch to set up environment variables, update some file paths, rebuild dependencies and applications and re-run their experiments using some ad-hoc, low-level and OS-specific commands and scripts with different tools, models, datasets, software and hardware as shown in Figure~\ref{fig:ad-hoc-scripts}.
+While reproducing over 150 state-of-the-art research papers presented at AI, ML, and systems conferences~\cite{acm_techtalk_fursin_reproducibility_2022}, I observed that most researchers and engineers develop ad-hoc automation solutions from scratch to perform identical tasks across various tools, models, datasets, software, and hardware.
+These tasks often include setting up environment variables, updating file paths, managing build dependencies and applications, creating containers, and re-running experiments.
+Typically, these are implemented using ad-hoc, low-level, and OS-specific commands and scripts, as illustrated in Figure~\ref{fig:ad-hoc-scripts}.

-This experience motivated me to develop technology-agnostic script wrappers (automation recipes) that can be reused across all research projects to automate all common and repetitive tasks (ResearchOps) using a platform-agnostic command line or Python API with a human-readable interface (intermediate automation language) such as \texttt{get ml-model resnet50} and a Python customize module.
+This challenging experience inspired me to develop a technology-agnostic CM automation called the CM script.
+CM scripts wrap native scripts and OS commands, enabling them to run in a unified manner across any operating system, software, or hardware~\ref{fig:cm-script-flow}.
+They provide a platform-independent command line or Python API with a human-readable interface—an intermediate automation language—featuring intuitive commands like \texttt{get ml-model resnet50} and a customizable Python module~\ref{fig:cm-scripts}.

-Such script wrappers are gradually extended by researchers and engineers to automatically set environment variables, update paths to local files and prepare and run shell commands for different operating systems, models, datasets, tools, libraries, compilers and platforms as shown in Figure~\ref{fig:cm-scripts}.
+This tedious experience inspired me to create a technology-agnostic automation called CM script that wraps native scripts and OS commands and run them in a unified way on any Operating system with any software and hardware using a platform-independent command line or Python API with a human-readable interface—an intermediate automation language—featuring commands like \texttt{get ml-model resnet50} and a customizable Python module to resolve dependencies on other CM scripts, set up environment variables, command lines and adapt execution for a given platform.